edge-cloud/www.edge-cloud.net/_posts/2013-06-24-network-troubleshooting-via-arista-eos-shell.md

 [user@ams-core01a ~]$
 </pre>

 Next, start the pre-installed tcpdump in PCAP capturing mode on the desired interface.
 Here I run it on the VLAN interface _vlan51_ and capture the file into the flash.
-Once you&#8217;re done with the packet capture, press Ctrl + C to abort tcpdump:
+Once you're done with the packet capture, press Ctrl + C to abort tcpdump:

 <pre>[user@ams-core01a ~]$ tcpdump -i vlan51 -s 65535 -w /mnt/flash/int-vlan51.pcap
 tcpdump: listening on vlan51, link-type EN10MB (Ethernet), capture size 65535 bytes